 Have whatever you like for lunch or dinner.
 Glastonbury's high tourist numbers are well served by restaurants serving international cuisines and takeaway food.

 As Glastonbury is in Somerset, you're never far from a traditional afternoon cream tea.
 Think dainty cakes, cucumber sandwiches and a generous pot of tea.

 The festival's ‘hippy' atmosphere has resulted in several dedicated vegetarian and vegan restaurants popping up in Glastonbury.
 You'll be hard-pressed to find any local restaurant that doesn't have at least one veggie option on the menu.

 Frequently asked questions about Hotels in Glastonbury

-What is the lowest price for a double room in Glastonbury?Number 27 in Glastonbury offers one night in a double room at the price of £79.
+What are the most convenient hotel rates in Glastonbury?Moon in the Apple Tree in Glastonbury offers one night in a double room at the price of £70.

 We search from 120,000 hotels worldwide to find you the best deals.

 Find the same hotel cheaper within 24hrs when booking with us and we'll give you the difference.

 Need help with your booking?